 From 1936 to 1944,Pablo Picasso portrayed in several works the figure of Dora Maar, one of his lovers.
 In the painting we see this character from the artist's life represented in a harrowing way and full of sadness.
 These emotions were expressed with the rigid brushstrokes and the loud colors that predominate in the work, each one with its meaning and charge.
 Orange, the meaning of the danger, aggressiveness and agitation of that historical period; black, death, revealing the spirit of insecurity and horror of war; red, blood and violence; and, finally, dark green, showing the cold, humbleness of the woman's tears.

 3. Les demoiselles d'avignon

 Les Demoiselles d'Avignon transformed art history by breaking radically with the traditional composition and perspective of painting.
-The portrayal of these five human figures as geometric shapes in a single two-dimensional plane that expressed the three-dimensional one and opened a new path of possibilities in artistic composition.
-In “Les Demoiselles d'Avignon” the painter's interests are also denoted, whether by the faces of women with Iberian sculptures and African masks, as well as the places he frequented and knew, as Avignon is a reference to a street in Barcelona famous for its brothels .
+The portrayal of these five human figures as geometric shapes on a single two-dimensional plane that expressed the three-dimensional and opened up a new path of possibilities in artistic composition.
+In “Les Demoiselles d'Avignon” the interests of the painter are also denoted, either by the faces of women with Iberian sculptures and African masks, as well as the places he frequented and knew, as Avignon is a reference to a street in Barcelona famous for its brothels .

 4. Girl before a Mirror